GodOfCoding1/microservices-webcrawler/README.md

 ### Microservice Design

 - Main backend api - responsible for saving to the database and invoking requests to crawler if needed.
-Has a queue system to enable asynchronous saving to data base (users will get faster response as they are not waiting for save to database to finish)
+Has a queue system to enable asynchronous saving to database (users will get faster response as they are not waiting for save to database to finish)
 - Crawler - responside for crawling the website accordin to the query given
 - Postgresql Instance
 - Frontend- Frontend made in react

+### Assumptions

+- Assumes the data never changes after initial query.
+Would have been time consuming to impliment